vcsaturninus/bitr/README.md

 ### Lua library: `luabitr`

-The lua library usage is a almost a 1-to-1 of the C library.
+The lua library usage is almost a 1-to-1 of the C library.

 ```lua